 - How can we use content groupings to identify top content by persona?

-- What downloadable assets do IT directors prefer?
+- What downloadable assets do our target audiences prefer?

-- Why do most solopreneurs sign up and use the product but never upgrade?
+- Why do so many [insert persona type] sign up and use the product but never upgrade?

 - Which group is more likely to request a demo on our website?

-- Why do IT directors ask more questions during the sales process?
+- Why do [insert persona type] ask more questions during the sales process?

 - Who is more likely to use our documentation site and support portal?